bfdes/bfdes.in/posts/spotify-wrapped.md

   --header 'Authorization: Bearer acc3sst0k3n'
 ```

 Spotify pages the response for obvious reasons.
-Use your favourite scripting language to fetch the whole library.[^4]
+Use your favorite scripting language to fetch the whole library.[^4]

 Please be considerate and run your queries against cached data.
 Not directly against the Web API.
 I wrote the saved tracks API response to CSV files and loaded them into [SQLite](https://www.sqlite.org).
 The rest of this blog post will make sense if you do the same thing.

 Each CSV file corresponds to an SQLite table.
 The table schemas mirror the way Spotify manages track data.

 Execute

 ```sql
 create table album (